 • API key

-• Update the dateFrom and to dateTo variables
+• dateFrom and dateTo

 curl --location 'https://api.cal.com/v1/availability?apiKey=cal_live_xxxxxxxxxxxxxx&dateFrom=2024-04-15T00%3A00%3A00.000Z&dateTo=2024-04-22T00%3A00%3A00.000Z&username=michael-louis-xxxx'